 You walk into a clothing store, besides the apparel, what do you notice?
 The sound.
 Unless someone forgot to turn on the music, there are either lyrics blaring from the ceiling or strums whispering in the background.
 Businesses play music in their stores because the tone and volume of the songs impact the mood of the costumers.

 Happy costumers grooving to a beat are more likely to buy something than someone who feels awkward or sad due to the type of music playing.
 Whether it’s up-beat or happy mellow, the volume and clarity of the sound influences different feelings the moment people step into any establishment.
-Music allows a certain vibe to surface according to the type of atmosphere businesses want their clients to be in.
+Audio allows a certain vibe to surface according to the type of atmosphere businesses want their clients to be in.

 Listening to good music sets the tone for the rest of your day.
 An adequate sound system in your home or business takes this experience to its fullest potential.
 We Are More is an electrical systems installation company that specializes in sound, smart homes, and smart businesses.
 They understand the importance of mood shifts within our technical age being affected by these small details.